 Created by German artist Gunter Demnig, Stolpersteine commemorate victims of the Holocaust in cobblestone-sized brass memorials marked with a name (or names of the family), date(s) of birth and a brief description of their fate.
-Usually they state "Hier wohnte" (here lived), but sometimes it is the place the person studied, worked or taught.
-The ending is usually the same, "ermordet" (murdered) with the infamous locations of Auschwitz, Dachau...
+Usually, they state "Hier wohnte" (here lived), but sometimes it is the place the person studied, worked or taught.
+The ending is usually the same, "ermordet" (murdered) with the infamous locations of Auschwitz and Dachau.

 Unlike other memorials around the city dedicated to specific groups (such as the Memorial to Murdered Jews of Europe), this is an inclusive memorial for all of the victims of the Nazi regime.
 This includes Jewish citizens, Sinti or Roma, victims of political or religious persecution, homosexuals as well as victims of euthanasia.

 The project has grown to include over 48,000 Stolpersteine not just in Germany, but in Austria, Hungary, the Netherlands, Belgium, the Czech Republic, Norway, Ukraine, Russia, Croatia, France, Poland, Slovenia, Italy, Norway, Switzerland, Slovakia, Luxembourg and beyond.